 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
-Donated capital assets are recorded at their fair values as of the date received.
+Donated capital assets are recorded at their estimated fair values as of the date received.
 The County maintains a capitalization threshold of \$5,000 for its governmental activities, except for its nursing home.
 The capitalization threshold of the nursing home is \$500.
-The County does not possess any intangible assets.
 Improvements are capitalized; the costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not.
-Interest incurred during the construction of capital assets of the business-type activities is also capitalized.